Scrambling Groundsel (Senecio angulatus) Indoor Care and Propagation Guide

 2. How to propagate Scrambling Groundsel stem-tip cuttings in water

-Take cuttings of about 4-5 in. length from a healthy Scrambling Groundsel.
+Take cuttings of about 4-5 inches from a healthy Scrambling Groundsel.
 Ensure each cutting has 2-3 leaf nodes as this is where new growth will come from.

 Place the cuttings in a jar of plain water.
 Place in a warm, well-lit spot away from direct sunlight.
 Change the water every 5-7 days.